My 13-year-old daughter slammed her pencil down on the kitchen counter and put her face in her palms.

 Don’t take them places, do things for them, or buy them things when they are acting rude and disrespectful.
 Explain to them, firmly and kindly, why you are not doing what they want.
 But if you threaten or are mean when you state your limits and boundaries, they will want to return the same kind of behavior.

-3. Find the underlying cause
+3. Find the underlying cause of the behavior

 Recognize that underneath any misbehavior is an unmet need—usually for connection and relationship.
 Consider spending more one-on-one time with your teen.